Two types of singers need a microphone for home use: those who want to record a few tracks for fun and those who want professional level recordings.

 - High price

 None of the microphones on this page can be used as is.
-You will need a preamp (or interface) to power them.
-Most microphones don’t include the XLR cable either, so you will need to get one of those as well.
+They use phantom power, so you will need a preamp (or interface) to power them.
+Most microphones don’t come standard with the XLR cable either, so you will need to get one of those as well.

-There are also a few other accessories you will almost certainly need, though the mic can operate without them:
+There are also a few other accessories you will almost certainly need, though any of these vocal mics can operate without them:

 - Pop filter — prevents the mic from recording any plosives